halvards/crossplane-function-go-skaffold/README.md

     Connect your debugger to `localhost` port `56268` and set breakpoints.
     Delve suspends launch of the function binary until you connect a debugger.

+## What does debug do?

+1. Use a different base container image - Delve needs glibc.
+2. Package the Delve debugger for Go into the container image.
+3. Rewrite the image entrypoint to launch the binary using Delve.
+4. Patch the container security context to run as `root` for debugging.
+5. Deploy to the cluster.
+6. Set up port forwarding from local workstation to Delve debugging port.

 ## Create the claim

 ```shell